w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

 Explain how people with disabilities perceive different web page regions and content through text, landmarks, and cues.
-Present different strategies to include such text, landmarks, and cues early in the design phase.
+Present strategies to plan for the inclusion of such text, landmarks, and cues early in the visual design phase.

 #### Learning Outcomes for Topic

 Students should be able to:

 * design focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard
-* define page regions by using appropriate visual and programmatic landmarks, such as headings
+* define page regions by using appropriate visual landmarks, such as headings
 * design layouts that enable to present landmarks and cues in different screen sizes, screen configurations, and style sheets
 * use text cues to supplement information provided through vision only, for example available dates in a calendar represented with a different background color